 Spielberg was ahead of me, and I saw him take the first junction to the tank.
 This would allow him to loop down to the tank and continue following that road until it rejoined the AZT about two miles further up the trail.
 I chose to hike to the next junction, hike a half mile down to the wildlife tank, and then back to the same junction.

 When I reached the wildlife tank, I sat down on the concrete cistern and began filtering.
 The Hoard was over under an oak tree, spread out and taking a break.
 They noticed me and waved, but I did not join them.
-They were a tight group, and I always felt a little like I was intruding, so I waved back and smiled before hiking back up to the trail.
+They were a tight group, and I always felt like I was intruding, so I waved back and smiled before hiking back up to the trail.

 As I hiked in and out of ravines and valleys over the afternoon, I leap-frogged with the Hoard, occasionally stopping to chat.
 The ground grew even rockier, so by about 6 PM, I was ready to stop for the day and began looking for a place to camp that was not completely covered in small, sharp rocks.